Bondsman: Understanding the Different Classifications and Their Purposes

 Federal Bondsman

 Federal bondsmen are more nuanced and handle bail bonds issued to federal criminal defendants.
-In addition to guaranteeing the defendant will appear in court, they ensure the defendant will comply with all pretrial conditions, including but not limited to drug tests, business action restrictions, and travel limitations.
+In addition to guaranteeing the defendant's appearance in court, they ensure the defendant will comply with all pretrial conditions, including, but not limited to, drug tests, business action restrictions, and travel limitations.

 Many bond agencies do not issue federal bonds due to their high-risk nature.
 If the defendant fails any of the conditions of the federal bail bond, the court may forfeit the entire bail amount.